weihaowang91/TUT-MCM-KPP/README.md

    `./kpp small_m.kpp`

    You should get a message saying 'KPP has succesfully created the model "small_m".'
 There should be several Matlab-files in the folder now and you can run small_m_Main.m to test that the model works.
 You might have to tweak the generated code a little bit.

+## Generating a model using MCM

+To generate a model using Master Chemical Mechanism you need to download a mechanism file from [MCM Website][2].
+On the main task bar, choose either 'Browse' or 'Search' to find the VOC you wish to generate a model for and select it.
+This opens a reactions page where you can click 'Mark' under the species you have selected and it will appear in the 'Mark List' at the top of the page.
+Now click 'Extract' on the main task bar and select KPP as the format.
+Also tick the box saying 'Include inorganic reactions?'.
+Leave the other box empty and click 'Extract'.

+Download the mechanism file called mcm_subset.kpp in to your KPP folder.
+Run mcmToMatlab-script to modify the file so it will work with Matlab.
+After this you might want to change the name of the mechanism file.
+There is a file called template.kpp which you can use as a template for your model.
+You will need to specify the mechanism file, date and location, start and end times of the model and initial concentrations.
+You can also choose the species you wish to monitor.
+Save the file making sure you keep the .kpp  ending and run it with KPP as shown above.

+If you want to move the generated .m-files to another folder make sure to include copies of the Photolysis.m and mcm_constants.m files or the model wont run.

+## To-Do List

+* Solve problem with never versions of Matlab
+* Photolysis now only for atmosphere.
+Model needs to work with PAM- and TSAR-chambers.
+Possibly measurements needed.

 [1]: http://people.cs.vt.edu/~asandu/Software/Kpp/